GoogleCloudPlatform/cloud-sql-proxy/README.md

 **Unsupported** - Any major version that has been deprecated for >=1 year is considered publicly unsupported.

+### Supported Go Versions

+We test and support at least the latest 3 Go versions.
+Changes in supported Go versions will be considered a minor change, and will be noted in the release notes.

 ### Release cadence
 The Cloud SQL Auth proxy aims for a minimum monthly release cadence.
 If no new features or fixes have been added, a new PATCH version with the latest